PsyTeachR/reprores-v2/docs/01-intro.md

 ### The environment

-Anytime you assign something to a new object, R creates a new entry in the <a class='glossary' target='_blank' title='The interactive workspace where your script runs' href='https://psyteachr.github.io/glossary/g#global-environment'>global environment</a>.
+Any time you assign something to a new object, R creates a new entry in the <a class='glossary' target='_blank' title='The interactive workspace where your script runs' href='https://psyteachr.github.io/glossary/g#global-environment'>global environment</a>.
 Objects in the global environment exist until you end your session; then they disappear forever (unless you save them).

-Look at the **Environment** tab in the upper right pane.
+Look at the **`Environment`** tab in the upper right pane.
 It lists all of the objects you have created.
 Click the broom icon to clear all of the objects and start fresh.
 You can also use the following functions in the console to view all objects, remove one object, or remove all objects.

 ```r